openstack/project-team-guide/doc/source/dependency-management.rst

   and loosely coupled nature of the big tent that is infeasible.
 Dependencies that are only used in unconstrained places should not be excluded - they may be constrained in future, and there's no harm caused by constraining them today.
-Entries in the blacklist should have a comment explaining the reason for excluding.
+Entries in the denylist should have a comment explaining the reason for excluding.

 - Reviews that only update ``projects.txt`` should be workflow approved